the-krafty-koder/mastering/notes/distributed-systems/processing.md

     Local area clusters - machines which are connected via a LAN

     Wide area clusters - collection of machines scattered all over the internet.
 An advantage for this is locality - providing users with data thats closest to them.

+# Containerzation vs Virtualization

+Virtualization and containerization are ways to run many applications on one physical machine.

+Virtualization uses virtual machines (VMs), which each run a full operating system and have their own kernel.
+This gives strong isolation and lets you run different OSes, like Linux and Windows, on the same host.
+But VMs are heavy, slow to start, and use a lot of resources.

+Containerization is lighter and faster.
+Containers share the host operating system’s kernel but keep apps separate using namespaces and cgroups.
+They start quickly, take little space, and let you run more workloads on the same machine.

+VMs are better when you need strong isolation or different operating systems.
+Containers are better when you need speed, efficiency, and to run many apps at once.

+In short: VMs act like full computers, containers act like isolated apps sharing the same OS.